Ride (ZZ Ward song): Composition and release

 On May 18, 2017, it was announced that the song will be released with the album soundtrack and Randy Newman's original score.
 Ward later included the song as the last track of The Storm, her second studio album, which was released the same year.

 Promotion

 To promote the song, Ward performed the song live on Dancing with the Stars on April 17, 2017.

 A music video for the song, which includes footage of the film, was released on Disney's YouTube and Vevo page, on June 16, 2017, the same day that the film, soundtrack and score were released.
-As March 2025, it has received over 18 million views on YouTube.
+As of July 2026, it has received 19 million views on YouTube.

-In July 21, 2017, Disney/Pixar released a Spanish version of the song titled "A Rodar", performed by indie rock band Hinds.
+On July 21, 2017, Disney/Pixar released a Spanish version of the song titled "A Rodar", performed by indie rock band Hinds.

 Reception

 "Ride" was met with critical praise from music critics, whose praised the song music production and ZZ Ward and Gary Clark Jr. performances.

 Writing for Laughing Place, Marshal Knight compared positively the song to "Life is a Highway" from the film first soundtrack, stating that the song "does a pretty great job recreating that same energy of that blockbuster track from the first film" He continued praising Ward vocal performance for "bringing the fun to the song", and the catchiness of Clark Jr. guitar solo as he described it as "something you will be humming for weeks".
 Kevin Wierzbicki of antiMusic described the song as a "carefree and slightly careless joy ride".

 While reviewing Ward's album The Storm, Pete Francis of Blues Rock Review described it as "upbeat", and named it one of the highlights tracks of the record.
 Pablo Gorondi from Associated Press dubbed the song as thumping, and said that it serves it purpose of ending the closing credits "in fine fashion" while highlighting Clark Jr. "gritty" guitar solo.
 Stephen Thomas Erlewine of AllMusic called the song "impressive" and praised Ward's bold performance and versality, while comparing the song sound as a "stomping Black Keys rock".